Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: INTRODUCTION

+Sociologists theorize that peer or neighborhood effects of income segregation can exacerbate the impacts of income inequality \citep[][and references therein]{reardon2011income} -- households are segregated by income to the extent that households with similar incomes live near each other.
+To study this, \citet{reardon2011measures} and \citet{reardon2011income} develop the rank-order information theory index of income segregation in metro areas, which essentially compares the metro area income distribution to the census tract-level income distributions for each tract in the metro area.
+They then fit various regression models to the index using decennial census data.
+More recently, \citet{roberto2015divergence} notes that the information theory index can give results that conflict with our intuitions about the meaning of income segregation, and suggests an alternative index based on the Kullback–Leibler (KL) divergence, called the divergence index.

-Typically, statistical agencies make available many \emph{bin estimates} of income (and other variables); i.e., estimates of the proportion or number of households in a given areal unit with an income in a small number of income bins.
-For example, Table~\ref{tab:acs} in Appendix~\ref{app:explore} of the Supplementary Materials contains 2015 ACS 5-year period bin estimates for several Census tracts in Boone County, MO.
-Sociologists and economists are interested in various measures of income inequality and segregation by income, and often develop ways to convert the bin estimates into estimates of their desired measures \citep[e.g.][]{nielsen1997kuznets}.
+Both of these indices require as inputs tract-level income distributions for each census tract within a given metro area.
+The \citet{reardon2011income} analysis relied on decennial census data, which provides detailed distributional information at the tract level and has no associated survey error.
+Since the elimination of the decennial census long form, this information is no longer available, and instead data users must rely on American Community Survey (ACS) estimates with associated standard errors.
+The ACS provides fairly detailed information about tract-level income distributions in the form of \emph{bin estimates}; i.e., estimates of the proportion or number of households in a given census tract with an income in a small number of income bins.
+For example, Table~\ref{tab:acs} in Appendix~\ref{app:explore} of the Supplementary Materials contains 2015 ACS 5-year period bin estimates for several census tracts in Boone County, MO.